 When it comes to relationships, we often consider communication to be solely about expressing ourselves, yet this is only half of the story.
-It’s also crucial to be able to listen well.
+It’s also crucial to listen well.
 But, why is it important to be a good listener?
 For the simple reason that you’ll be able to better comprehend their point of view if you are listening to your partner effectively.
 It means you’re more likely to engage in constructive discussions in which your point of view is taken into account.

 Why Is Listening Important In A Relationship?

-1. Listening helps to create a safe space
+1. Listening helps create a safe space

 2. Listening helps improve communication

 Why is it important to be a good listener?
 Because it helps you communicate better with your partner.
 Active listening allows you to focus on a speaker’s feelings and experiences rather than thinking about what to say next, which can improve communication.
 As a result, your mind remains open during the dialogue.
 You will be able to understand your partner better and communicate more effectively.